-- is engaging in substantially exclusive use of the mark. - (iv) The degree of recognition of the famous mark. - (v) Whether the user of the mark or trade name intended to create an association with the famous mark. - (vi) Any actual association between the mark or trade name and the famous mark. - (C) For purposes of paragraph (1), "dilution by tarnishment" is association arising from the similarity between a mark or trade name and a famous mark that harms the reputation of the famous mark.
+- (iii) The extent to which the owner of the famous mark is engaging in substantially exclusive use of the mark. - (iv) The degree of recognition of the famous mark. - (v) Whether the user of the mark or trade name intended to create an association with the famous mark. - (vi) Any actual association between the mark or trade name and the famous mark. - (C) For purposes of paragraph (1), "dilution by tarnishment" is association arising from the similarity between a mark or trade name and a famous mark that harms the reputation of the famous mark.